nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Quadratic.
 2x^2 + 3x + 1
 ```
 Step 1.
 Parser class would split the user input into 2 parts, command and toDo.
 Command would be `Quadratic`,
-thus `executeCommand` would trigger `quadraticSolver`. toDo would be `2x^2 + 3x + 1`.
+thus `executeCommand` in the Command class would trigger `quadraticSolver`. `toDo` would be `2x^2 + 3x + 1`.

 Step 2.
 The general formula of quadratic equations is `ax^2 + bx + c`, thus `findA`, `findB`, `findC`
 would identify a, b and c from toDo.
+- `findA` takes in `toDo` and uses substring function to isolate a from the rest of the equation.
+It would thus return a as
+a `Double` data type.
+- `findB` takes in `toDo` and uses substring function to isolate b and its sign(+/-) from the rest of the equation.
+It would
+thus return b as a `Double` data type.
+- `findC` takes in `toDo` and uses substring function to isolate c and its sign(+/-) from the rest of the equation.
+It would thus return c as a `Double` data type.

 Step 3.
-To solve the quadratic equation, `quadraticFormula` is called with a, b and c as parameters.
-The output would be
+To solve the quadratic equation, `quadraticFormula(a,b,c)` is called with a, b and c as parameters.
-a ArrayList of Doubles that contain 2 values, the possible values of x.
+- The parameters are put into the equation `x = (-b±√(b²-4ac))/(2a)`.
+The output would be an ArrayList of Doubles that contains 2 values which
+are the possible values of x.
+- There is a possibility that the x values are imaginary, in this case, the ArrayList would simply store them as Nan values.

-Step 4. `printAnswer` is then called which would call upon the `UI` class's method: `printQuadraticAnswer`.
-This would output
+Step 4.
+Then, `printAnswer` is called which would call upon the `UI` class's method: `printQuadraticAnswer(ArrayList<Double>)`.
-the two x values.
+- If the ArrayList contains NaN values, it would print `x is imaginary.`
+- If the ArrayList contains Double data types, then it would print `x1 = 1st Answer` and `x2 = 2nd Answer`.

 Step 5.
 If any exceptions are caught in the above steps, `printQuadraticFormulaError` would be called from UI to show an error message
 to the user.